Coneweb spider

 Coneweb spiders (Diguetidae) are six-eyed haplogyne spiders that live in tangled space webs, fashioning a cone-like central retreat where they hide and lay eggs.
-It is a small family, containing only two genera with fifteen species and is confined to the New World, preferring deserts.
+It is a small family, containing only two genera split between a range in the Southwestern United States and Mexico and a range in South America.
 Members of the genus Diguetia usually build their webs in shrubs or between cactus pads.
-They have the same eye arrangement as the venomous recluse spiders (family Sicariidae), but none are known to be harmful to humans.
+They have the same eye arrangement as the venomous recluse spiders (family Sicariidae).

 Taxonomy

 The group was first created by F. O. Pickard-Cambridge in 1899 as the subfamily Diguetiinae of the family Scytodidae.
 It was raised to the rank of family by Willis J. Gertsch using the spelling "Diguetidae".
 Pickard-Cambridge's use of double "i" is correct according to Article 29.3 of the International Code of Zoological Nomenclature, since the name is based on the genus Diguetia.
-In 2004, Jörg Wonderlich suggested reducing it again to a subfamily, this time of Plectreuridae.
+In 2004, Jörg Wunderlich suggested reducing it again to a subfamily, this time of Plectreuridae.
 However, it is still sometimes considered a subfamily of the Plectreuridae.